wandb/docs/docs/guides/track/limits.md

 W&B applies rate limits per W&B project.
 So if you have 3 projects in a team, each project has its own rate limit quota.
 Users on [Teams and Enterprise plans](https://wandb.ai/site/pricing) have higher rate limits than those on the Free plan.

+When you reach the rate limit with the metrics logging API, the terminal output will remain stalled at the upload step.

 ### Suggestions for staying under the metrics logging API rate limit

 Exceeding the rate limit may delay `run.finish()` until the rate limit resets.
 To avoid this, consider the following strategies: